jvillenap/Using-NFT-and-FT-Tokens-in-Oracle-Blockchain/01-Create-The-Network/README.md

 # Create an Oracle Blockchain Network

 ## Introduction
+## Prerequisites
+## Creation of the Founder instance
+## Creation of the Participant instance
+## Add The Participant Organizations to the Blockchain Network

+## Introduction

 For the creation of an Hyperledger Fabric network based in Oracle Blockchain, you can use two different kinds of Oracle Blockchain instances:
 - [Oracle Blockchain Cloud Service](https://www.google.com "Oracle Blockchain Cloud Service")